Article

 On active construction sites, that makes delays, blockers, and changing priorities easier to see early.
 For general contractors, project leaders, and other project stakeholders, the payoff is not only smoother coordination, but better project delivery.

-In collaboration and field-to-plan feedback, Lcmd, Koppla, and Yolean all perform strongly, but with different emphasis.
-The clearest distinction here is whether site feedback stays close to communication alone or becomes part of the planning environment itself, where project progress can directly shape the next planning step.
+The key distinction in this category is whether field feedback remains close to communication alone or becomes part of the planning environment itself, where updates from site can directly influence the next planning decision.

 5. Visibility and Control of Dependencies, Deviations, and Constraints